-- The first step is to apply.
+- First step is to apply.
 If you are approved, you will receive a list of requirements that must be satisfied prior to your loan closing.

-- The second step is to get your purchase contract.
+- Second step is to get your purchase contract.

-- The third step is to order your appraisal.
+- Third step is to order your appraisal.

-- The fourth step is to gather and submit all your required loan conditions (pay stubs, bank statements, tax returns, etc.) which will be outlined on your loan approval.
+- Fourth step is to gather and submit all your required loan conditions (pay stubs, bank statements, tax returns, etc.) which will be outlined on your loan approval.